Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Quantum Master Equation

-{\it Quantum master equation.} -- The state of the cavity ensemble of $N$ atoms and a single photon mode is expressed via the density matrix $\rho$, whose time evolution is given by the Markovian quantum master equation $\partial_t\rho=-i[H,\rho]+\mathcal{L}_\gamma[\rho]+\mathcal{L}_\kappa[\rho]$.
+The state of the cavity ensemble of $N$ atoms and a single photon mode is expressed via the density matrix $\rho$, whose time evolution is given by the Markovian quantum master equation $\partial_t\rho=-i[H,\rho]+\mathcal{L}_\gamma[\rho]+\mathcal{L}_\kappa[\rho]$.
 The coherent evolution, including the cavity photon-atom coupling, is given by the Dicke Hamiltonian \cite{Dicke1954,garraway2011}

 Here, $\omega_0, \omega_z$ is the photon energy and the atomic level splitting and $g$ is the atom-light coupling strength.
 Equation \eqref{EQ:Hamiltonian} implicitly contains an external drive laser, whose time-dependence has been eliminated in a rotating frame \cite{Dimer07}.